danobis/sfs2-challenge/docs/flags.md

       ```

 3. Decode and Prepare the Binary
-   1. On your local machine, decode the base64 and make it executable.
+   1. On your local machine, decode the base64 file and make it executable.

 4. Run the Binary in Docker
    1. Move the decoded `vuln` binary to the `challenge/secret-executable` directory.